Octoberfest7/Mutants_Sessions_Self-Deletion/README.md

 **1. Mutants** - Means by which to prevent several instances of the payload running simultaneously

-**2. Session Migration** - A technique to obtain a System shell in Session 0 from a user session with Administrator privileges
+**2. Session 1 -> Session 0 Migration** - A technique to obtain a System shell in Session 0 from a user session with Administrator privileges

 **3. Self-Deletion** - The ability to delete a file from disk when it is locked by an active process (original credit https://github.com/LloydLabs/delete-self-poc)